 Definition of intention tremor

-Intention tremor (also ataxic tremor/cerebellar tremor) is a subtype of the action tremor.
-This tremor is characterised by trembling of the limbs during a voluntary targeted-directed movement.
-The Intention tremor is caused by lesions in or damage to the cerebellum.
-The intention tremor does not occur during periods of rest.
-The intention tremor affects the trunk and the extremities and can occur either unilateral or bilateral.
+Intention tremor (also ataxic tremor/cerebellar tremor) is a subtype of action tremor.
+This tremor is characterized by the trembling of the limbs during a voluntary targeted-directed movement.
+Intention tremor is caused by lesions in or damage to the cerebellum.
+Intention tremor does not occur during periods of rest.
+It affects the trunk and the extremities and can occur either unilaterally or bilaterally.

 Etiology of intention tremor